Are you ready for some football … food?! Participate in all the fun football festivities with these vegan game-day appetizers and treats.

 This delicious recipe is a simple concoction of garbanzo beans, peanut butter, agave nectar, and chocolate chips.
 We can’t think of a better dish to round off your party.
 Add vegan cookies for dipping.

-Start the Super Bowl fiesta off right with this Namely Marly recipe for classic seven-layer dip loaded with vegan meat crumbles, black beans, vegan sour cream, vegan cheese, guacamole, olives, and tomatoes.
+Start the football fiesta off right with this Namely Marly recipe for classic seven-layer dip loaded with vegan meat crumbles, black beans, vegan sour cream, vegan cheese, guacamole, olives, and tomatoes.

 Let’s vow to cook with more jackfruit this year!
 Vegan Yoga Life uses the canned variety, with some garlic, onion, and spices added in.
 It’s the perfect recipe for an epic taco.